DFE-Digital/get-into-teaching-app/app/views/content/landing/return-to-teaching-advisers.md

 ---
-#title: "Sign up for an adviser"
+#title: "Get an adviser"
 description: If you're thinking about teaching in England, an adviser can offer free one-to-one support as little or as often as you need it.
 content:
- #   - content/landing/campus-advisers/header
+   - content/landing/return-to-teaching-advisers/header
-   - content/landing/campus-advisers/adviser
+   - content/landing/return-to-teaching-advisers/adviser
 #image: "static/images/content/campus-advisers/adviser.jpeg"
 #colour: "pink"
 layout: "layouts/minimal"